 2. Stimulant Medications: Safety and Common Side Effects

-Some general comments can be made about stimulant medications as a class of medications:
+We can make a few general comments about stimulant medications as a class of medications:

 - The longer-acting medications have clear advantages over the short-acting medications, not only in duration of therapeutic effect throughout the day but also in the smoothness of the therapeutic effect.